Old Carbrook State School: The school

 The school celebrated its centenary in 1977, and a time capsule was buried to the northwest of the school building on 1 October 1977.
 The school building was restumped with concrete and steel posts, corrugated iron sheeting around the underfloor area was replaced with weatherboard and louvres, and the school was carpeted and repainted.
 At this time, a demountable classroom (no longer extant) was installed to the northeast of the school building, and an adventure playground was constructed to the west in 1978.
 From this time, consideration was given to increasing the school grounds but negotiations with neighbouring landholders were not successful.
 By 1979, the alternative of a replacement school site was being investigated.

 In March 1982, a second demountable building (no longer extant) was installed to the east of the school building to be used for classrooms.
 The original school building was then used as a library, with a staff room on the verandah.

 Due to drainage problems on the original school site, it was decided in 1983 to procure a replacement school site.
 A number of sites were investigated, with the chosen site being located to the west of the school along Beenleigh–Redland Bay Road.
 Negotiations for the purchase of the site were not successful, and in 1985 the site was recommended to be resumed.
-Stage one of the replacement school was completed in January 1987, and it opened for the new school year.
+Stage one of the replacement school was completed in January 1987, and it opened for the new academic year.
 The official opening of the replacement school was not held until 14 May 1988.

 For a number of years the former Carbrook State School remained vacant.
 A plan to use the site as a Special Education Facility was investigated for a number of years, but was finally abandoned.
 The removal of a demountable building was approved in January 1993, and the site was approved for disposal from the Education Department in September 1993.

 Since then, the Old Carbrook School has been cared for by Logan City Council and provided to various organisations that provide community services in Logan.